 “It’s more than knowing how to perform tasks and procedures.”
-It’s about being effective, and demanding the tools and innovation that that requires.
+It’s about being effective, and demanding the tools and innovation that a higher level of effectiveness requires.
 It goes beyond knowing what’s necessary to navigate clinical systems.
 It’s about translating our knowledge of the interwoven and varied issues within our healthcare delivery systems and making it actionable.

-What opportunities for healthcare disruption do you experience?
+- What opportunities for healthcare disruption am I experience/are clear to me?

-What options exist within your health systems for creating transparency of care delivery needs?
+- What options exist within my health systems for creating transparency of care delivery needs?